 Intern in the international and vibrant city of Buenos Aires.
 Gain hands-on experience in the field of your choice, all while you learn Spanish in a full immersion experience.
 You could find yourself working with large international companies or smaller entrepreneurial ones.
 The city itself is always moving, with millions of people working, eating, and having fun into all hours of the morning.
 While the Argentine accent takes a little getting used to, the great city of Buenos Aires is easy for anyone to love.
+Add our Jewish Immersion Program, which offers support, cultural activities, and connections with the local Jewish community – the sixth-largest in the world.

 - Eat some of the best food in the world in the restaurants and markets of Buenos Aires